isaacnmm/pestpolicy-hugo2XX/content/posts/best-airless-paint-sprayer-for-diy/index.md

 layout: post
 ---

-The best airless [paint](https://pestpolicy.com/best-airless-paint-sprayer-for-cabinets/) sprayer for DIY is a versatile tool that allows faster painting compared to what you can do with a roller-paint-roller-for-textured-walls/) or paintbrush.
+The best airless [paint](https://pestpolicy.com/best-airless-paint-sprayer-for-cabinets/)sprayer for DIY is a versatile tool that allows faster painting compared to what you can do with a roller-paint-roller-for-textured-walls/) or paintbrush.

 Further, the versatility allows these sprayers to work with different liquids, including varnish and latex (see latex sprayers) effectively.
 But you can also check these cordless paint sprayers.